Persistent Stiefel-Whitney Classes of Tangent Bundles: Computational examples

 Following \citet{lupo2022persistence}, we started with 6040 points in \(\mathbb{R}^{24}\) sampled from the conformation space of cyclooctane, originally introduced by \citet{martin2010topology}. \citet{stolz2020geometric} applied a method based on local persistent cohomology to identify and remove 627 singular points.
 To further refine the structure, \citet{lupo2022persistence} used the HDBSCAN clustering algorithm \citep{campello2013density} to segment the remaining points into four clusters: one corresponding to an open subset of the Klein bottle and the other three forming subsets of \( S^2 \).
 Following these processes, we obtained a set of points sampled from the Klein bottle component of the conformation space.

-We selected $500$ points from the point cloud in the Klein bottle component and applied the UMAP algorithm \citep{mcinnes2018umap} to embed them into $\mathbb{R}^6$.
-Figure~\ref{fig:sw_klein} presents the persistent cohomology of the alpha filtration constructed from the point cloud in $\mathbb{R}^6$, together with the persistent Stiefel–Whitney classes of type $2$ computed over the filtration interval $[0.7,1.2]$.
-The first persistent Stiefel–Whitney class corresponds to the sum of two nontrivial cohomology classes, aligning with the nonorientability of the Klein bottle.
-In contrast, the second persistent Stiefel–Whitney class is trivial, indicating the absence of higher-order obstructions.
-These results are consistent with the known Stiefel–Whitney classes of the Klein bottle.
+We selected $500$ points from the Klein bottle component by farthest-point sampling and applied the UMAP algorithm \citep{mcinnes2018umap} to embed them into $\mathbb{R}^6$.
+Figure~\ref{fig:sw_klein} presents the persistent cohomology of the alpha filtration constructed from the point cloud in $\mathbb{R}^6$, together with the persistent Stiefel–Whitney classes of dimension $2$ computed over the filtration interval $[0.3,1.2]$.
+The first persistent Stiefel–Whitney class corresponds to the sum of two nontrivial cohomology classes, in agreement with the nonorientability of the Klein bottle.
+The second persistent Stiefel–Whitney class is trivial.
+These results agree with the known Stiefel–Whitney classes of the Klein bottle.
+As with the image-patch data, the barcode also contains short-lived bars produced by sampling noise.
+The persistent Wu criterion holds throughout $[0.3,1.2]$ despite these additional classes.
+This behavior is again consistent with the noise-tolerance mechanism of Theorem~\ref{thm:wedge}.